The Grainery Church is an authorised provider of SRE in NSW government schools.

 The Grainery Christian Network provides a letter to the school that includes the names, dates of birth and contact details for each of the authorised teachers.
 This letter is updated annually before the start of term 1 or as required.

 Sticking to the approved curriculum is an important part of teaching SRE.
 As a provider, we ensure annually that we authorise the curriculum materials and pedagogy (teaching skills and methods, as well as age-appropriate teaching), to be used by our volunteers of special religious education, and that a link to a copy of the curriculum and/or the curriculum outline used in schools is provided to the public on our website.
-This information including the curriculum scope and sequence can be found at www.godspace.org.au.
-Our SRE teachers are required to use this curriculum and to teach it with sensitivity and using age-appropriate teaching strategies as well as age-appropriate content.
+This information including the curriculum scope and sequence can be found at www.godspace.org.au for Kinder to Year 6 classes or at www.thinkfaith.com.au for Years 7 to 10.
+Our SRE teachers are required to use these curricula and to teach with sensitivity and using age-appropriate teaching strategies as well as age-appropriate content.

 - Bible Based

 - The delivery of our curriculum is done with sensitivity and in an age appropriate manner

 - Our teachers are trained in the use of classroom technology such as interactive whiteboards and digital projectors.

 - Regular ongoing training which includes classroom management strategies and effective implementation of the curriculum occurs.